The 6-month programme for experienced charity freelancers who are done riding the emotional freelancer feast and famine rollercoaster.

 Instead, you’re firefighting before coffee.

 You close your laptop feeling behind.
+Again.

-The Shift: Build Containment Into Your Week
+The Shift: Build Containment Into Your Business

-Inside the programme, we:
+Inside the programme:

-Map your work against funding cycles, board rhythms and campaign spikes, so you can anticipate pressure instead of being blindsided by it.
+• We map your work against funding cycles, board rhythms and campaign spikes, so you can anticipate pressure instead of being blindsided by it.

-Design a pressure-ready Weekly Rhythm, so your week doesn’t collapse the moment urgency spikes.
+• We design a pressure-ready Weekly Rhythm, so your week doesn’t collapse the moment urgency spikes.

-Protect deep-work blocks, so meaningful work moves forward, even in busy seasons.
+• We protect deep-work blocks, so meaningful work moves forward, even in busy seasons.

-Stress-test your schedule against real-time sector chaos, so you trust it when things get intense.
+• We stress-test your schedule against real-time sector chaos, so you trust it when things get intense.

-We’re designing one that holds when pressure hits.
+• We design a week that holds when pressure hits.

 The Result: